Antvirf/crossplane-kafka-topologies/README.md

-# Kafkakewl-like management of 'Kafka Topologies' using Crossplane
+# Declarative management of 'Kafka Topologies' using Crossplane

-Like Kafkakewl, but using Crossplane and its Kafka provider to manage creation of Kafka 'topologies' using Kubernetes CRDs.
+Like [Kafkakewl](https://github.com/MarshallWace/kafkakewl/tree/legacy-main), but using [Crossplane](https://github.com/crossplane/crossplane) and its Kafka provider to **declaratively administer and maintain** Kafka 'topologies' using Kubernetes CRDs.
+Does not implement any of the imperative actions supported by Kafkakewl (e.g. recreations of topics), and does not implement RBAC (since this would be managed in Git/k8s) or metrics (since this is a minimal POC).

 ## To-do